-The Chilean educational system is governed by the National Educational Quality Assurance System.
+The Chilean educational system is governed by the national Educational Quality Assurance System.
 Four institutions make up this system: the Ministry of Education, the Superintendence of Education, the National Council of Education, and the National Agency for Educational Quality.
 The Ministry of Education is the central institution.
 It grants official recognition to schools, defines regulations, provides funding, offers support, defines standards of learning, and provides pedagogical training.
 It is also in charge of defining the national curriculum.
 Chile's educational system combines public, private, and private subsidized providers in all education levels.
 Public schools are managed by local governments (municipalities and local public education services) and receive public funding.
-Private schools have private administration and receive public funding.
+Private schools have private administration and receive funds from families.
+Private subsidized schools have private administration and receive public funding.

 The national curriculum determines the fundamental objectives and minimum mandatory contents for each grade and subject at a national level.
 Schools are free to decide how to implement it and may include additional educational objectives, content, and programs.
 The national curriculum includes digital literacy as an independent subject named Technology.
 Technology was implemented in 2012 for primary education and 2014 for secondary education.
 At the target grade, assessment is primarily school-based testing: it includes projects, written assignments and essays, group research, oral presentations, and classroom participation.
-The National Agency for Educational Quality implements the National System of Learning Assessment to measure student achievement.
-It is implemented annually in different subjects, although Technology was not evaluated at the time of this report (it was in 2011 and 2013).
+The National Agency for Educational Quality implemented annually in different subjects, although Technology was not evaluated at the time of this report (it was in 2011 and 2013).